 7) Arrange the cakes on the cloth, allowing space for rising.
 Allow them to set for 1.5 hours.

-8) Place the cakes in a large ungreased pan, and cook over low heat.
+8) Place the cakes in a large ungreased pan, and cook on low heat.

 9) Cook the cakes on each side until dark golden brown and place them on a platter once done.